AdNarayan07/circle-interactive-webapp-and-server/README.md

 👉 Link to Web App: https://sphere-wallet.glitch.me/

-`Note: App might take some time to load if render marks it inactive.`
+`Note: App might take some time to load.`

 Sphere Wallet is a digital wallet for managing USDC and EURC  tokens.